microsoft/Relation-Aware-Global-Attention-Networks/README.md

 ## Installation

 1. Git clone this repo.
-2. Intall dependencies by `pip install -r requirements.txt` to have the same environment configuarations as we used.
-   Note that we trained all models on a single NVIDIA Tesla P40 card (with 24GB GPU memory).
+2. Install dependencies by pip install -r requirements.txt to have the same environment configuration as we used.
+Note that we trained all models on a single NVIDIA Tesla P40 card.

 ## ReID Dataset Preparation
 Here we use [CUHK03](https://www.cv-foundation.org/openaccess/content_cvpr_2014/papers/Li_DeepReID_Deep_Filter_2014_CVPR_paper.pdf) dataset as the example for description.